Early snow falls on northern U.S., cold sweeping south

 “It’s a fairly rare system to get this amount of snow” this early in the season, Lahr said.

-In Minneapolis, a layer of slushy snow piled up on the streets.
+In Minneapolis, a layer of slushy snow piled up on the streets but residents said most businesses and transportation were working normally.

-“Right now it’s winter as usual, but I’ve heard it’s supposed to get a lot worse this afternoon and into tomorrow,” said Rachelle Waldon, 23, who works at North Central University Book Store.
+“Some classes were canceled because professors couldn’t get into school,” said Rachelle Waldon, 23, who works at North Central University Book Store.
+“Right now it’s winter as usual, but I’ve heard it’s supposed to get a lot worse this afternoon and into tomorrow.”

-Additional reporting by Fiona Ortiz; Editing by Nick Zieminski and Sandra Maler
+Jason Joseph, 43, an employee at Freewheel Bike in Minneapolis, said bicyclists were on the roads, managing a bit of frozen crust that remained after snow plows passed.
+(Additional reporting by Fiona Ortiz; Editing by Nick Zieminski)